 How the mobility grant is calculated

 The grant is calculated from the first day you have to attend your place of study or traineeship, including any induction days etc. The end date is the last date you need to be present at your placement.
-(This is your Erasmus+ period.)
 You may receive a grant for a part or the entire duration of your stay.

 Payment of the grant

-The Erasmus+ grant will be paid in Sterling and only into UK bank accounts.
+The Erasmus+ grant will be paid in Sterling and into your UK bank account.
 You have to be the account holder; the grant can’t be paid into another person’s account.

 The grant is paid in two installments.
 Should you received a grant: